-I service a lot of children (birth through preschool) at home where there is limited space and equipment.
+I service many children (birth through preschool) in homes with limited space and equipment.
 Many of your cards show activities using large equipment such as a ball pit, platform swings, etc. Do you have suggestions or additional cards that could be made up for home-based therapy?

-We will work on getting some more cards added that are applicable for home-based therapy.
-For now, here are some easy sensory diet equipment substitutions that work for babies and young children in the home environment:
+Here are some easy sensory strategies that work for babies and young children in the home environment:

-- Large play ball from Walmart, about $3, instead of therapy ball
+- Purchase a large play ball from Walmart, about $3, instead of a therapy ball.

-- Couch cushion on floor instead of beanbag for crashing play and also instead of mini-trampoline
+- Use a couch cushion on the floor instead of a beanbag for crashing play.
+This also replaces a mini-trampoline.

-- A throw blanket instead of a small mat for “Tortilla Time” (or an inexpensive yoga mat works well too, about $12 at Walmart)
+- Use a throw blanket instead of a small mat for “Tortilla Time.”
+An inexpensive yoga mat works well too, about $12 at Walmart.

-- Obstacle courses can easily be made with couch pillows, side tables, blankets, and dining tables and chairs
+- Make obstacle courses with couch pillows, side tables, blankets, and dining tables and chairs

 If you have any favorite home-based sensory activities using items easily found in homes, please let me know!
 We can turn your ideas into picture cards for you.